-If you’re looking to fix a slightly marred cosmetic dental blemish with a dental bridge in the West Village then West Village Dental Studio has you covered!
+If you’re looking to replace a missing tooth with a dental bridge in the West Village then West Village Dental Studio has you covered!
 Made of natural, tooth-colored materials, a dental bridge looks like a real tooth would.
 Cosmetic dental bridges are used to fill in a missing or badly decayed tooth by “bridging” the gap of the surrounding teeth.
 The bridge would consist of a pontic (tooth filler) and be fitted to the two adjacent teeth or abutments surrounding the missing tooth using dental crowns.

 A patient can incur negative effects by leaving the missing tooth untreated.
 Leaving spaces in the mouth can cause multiple teeth to shift and move which can cause occlusion (biting problems) and/or TMJ jaw issues.
 Periodontal problems (gum disease) can also occur at the site of the missing and surrounding teeth.
 Having a dentist treat a missing or badly decayed tooth is critical to preventing any further complications.

 Traditional dental bridges – are supported by two crowns on either side of the gap in a patient’s teeth.
 These two adjacent teeth would be reshaped to fit crowns on both sides of the gap.
 The crowns would be placed on both adjacent teeth with the bridge fitted in between the two crowns.
 More recently, implant supported bridges have become popular.
 This makes use of the bridge fitted on two crowns that are resting on surgically implanted posts.
 This type of procedure can be used in patients that may be missing several teeth in a row.